 It can be difficult to come to terms with the loss of a pet.
 We grow close to our pets, sharing a special bond with them – they are not just a cat or a dog, but a valued and much loved member of the family.

-It’s important to grieve for your pet and approach this difficult period in a way that gives you the best chance to come to terms with your loss.
+No one can take away the heartbreak that comes with losing a pet.
+So it’s important that you give yourself time to grieve and approach this difficult period in a way that gives you the best chance of coming to terms with your loss.

 Everyone grieves differently